thediyblogger/blog/content/blog/traffic-report-june-2019.md

 So, the first step was to enable Rich Pins on my account.
 Unfortunately, Pinterest seems to have a glitch currently where they say rich pins are enabled but the rich data doesn't actually get populated.
 I have an open ticket with Pinterest, but no doubt this is currently impacting my ability to gain a targeted audience quicker as not having rich pins affects your SEO.

-{{<imgproc "/uploads/pinkarma-june2019.png" Resize "600x" >}}Pin Karma recommendations for June 2019{{</imgproc>}}
+{{<imgproc "/uploads/thediyblogger-pinkarma-june2019.png" Resize "1200x" >}}Pin Karma recommendations for June 2019{{</imgproc>}}

-I have optimized my profile and boards based on my targeted keywords and got each board up to at least 20 pins so that they can start ranking better on Pinterest.
+I have optimized my profile and boards based on my targeted keywords and got some of my boards up to at least 20 pins so that they can start ranking better on Pinterest.

 I am also reducing the amount of daily pins I submit (both manual pinning and scheduling through Tailwind) so that I pin more engaging content or my own content so I have a better repin ratio for my pins.
 I want Pinterest to see me as an engaged and active contributor to the platform.